 During each of your opponent's end steps, that player has to choose two creatures he or she controls, then sacrifice the rest.
 Against aggressive strategies, this is absolutely devastating.
 While not every deck focuses on having lots of creatures out at one time, the Archfiend can turn up whenever an opponent is trying to win by just turning a bunch of creatures sideways.

 There are quite a few decks that rely on creating lots of tokens or casting tons small creatures in order to simply overwhelm opponents.
 The Archfiend can absolutely punish these strategies.
 With Fate Reforged introducing the Manifest mechanic and Elves becoming more of a force due to cards like Collected Company and Shaman of the Pack, the Archfiend would drop in from time to time out of the sideboard to say hello.

-In Commander, the Archfiend of Depravity is a killer.
-Not only are Demons a popular tribe, but Black decks love things to die.
-The Archfiend makes more things die., and that effect is extremely powerful in a multi-player setting.
-Having a 5/4 body is cool, but that means it dies to things like Stoke the Flames and Languish in Constructed.
+Why didn't he see more play in Standard, though?
+Having a 5/4 body is cool, but that means it died to things like Stoke the Flames and Languish in the Standard of the day.
+In Modern, there's Path to Exile, Dismember, and Fatal Push.
 Still, the Archfiend only has to survive one turn with your opponent having to sacrifice a bunch of creatures to it for it to be worth casting.
 Best of all, the Archfiend never hurts you at all.